ionnss/ionnss/README.md

 </div>

 ### Some Facts
-- 🧠 Psychologist who codes (and sometimes codes like a psychologist).
+- 🧠 I am really a Psychologist, who codes (sometimes codes like a psychologist).
-- ☕ Built a coffee shop long time ago.
-The Cabra Coffee!
+- ☕ I've built a coffee shop long time ago.
+The *Cabra Café*!
 - 🦥 I use coding for quality time with myself.
+I dont recall how and when I discovered this, but its working.
 - 🐧 I enjoy reading, mountaineering, climbing and being a psychologist.
 - Building [Olho Urbano](https://olhourbano.com.br) with Golang
 - Learning Rust and building some side projects